-Tax Consideration while Setting-Up LLC or C-Corp
+Tax Consideration while Setting-Up LLC or C-Corp in the US

 LLC – These are referred to as “pass-through” entities.
 LLC’s split their losses for the year based on some percentage, either a profit/loss percentage or a special allocation percentage, between the owners.
 The owners then report their respective share of the LLC losses on their individual tax returns for the year.
 Depending on the tax passive loss rules and tax basis rules, the owners may be able to deduct their share of the LLC’s losses against their other income sources for the year, which then reduces their overall tax for the year.